 The meat sauce is a crucial component to the Ultimate Nachos.
-I found this recipe on America’s Test Kitchen — it’s actually a recipe for beef tacos, but we always have leftovers when I make tacos, and that means… The Ultimate Loaded Nachos for dinner the next evening!!!
+It’s actually a recipe for beef tacos, but we always have leftovers when I make tacos, and that means… The Ultimate Loaded Nachos for dinner the next evening!!!

 To make this meat sauce, you start by sautéing onions and garlic and then adding the seasonings (no MSG packets here!!)
 THEN you add the meat.

 While the meat is marinating and getting happy, you’ll want to shred some cheese.
-Please, for the love, people!
-Stop buying shredded cheese.
-Not only is it full of nasty preservatives to keep it separated, it has no taste.
-Have you compared it to the real deal lately?
+(This is key!)
 You don’t need a fancy food processor.
-A minion (or small child) and a Box Grater will do the trick.
+A minion (or small child) and a box grater will do the trick.
+I use Organic Valley’s raw milk Cheddar, which I always keep in the house.
+It’s great sliced up with apples and crackers too.

 Now it’s ready to pop in the oven.
 Don’t get antsy and use the microwave.
 The microwave doesn’t heat your cheese evenly, and you end up with some that’s not cooked and some that is baked on so hard that you need a chisel to break the chips apart.
 It only takes about 10-15 minutes in the oven because the meat is already warm.
 You’re just melting the cheese here.